Music Promotion Services & Independent Music Promotions

 - Instagram is still growing rapidly

-- Facebook is still king (for brands) by a long shot
+- Facebook is still king (for brands)

 The Rule of Thirds and Algorithms